vkeselj/dpc-system/README.md

 # dpc-system - DPC System for Programming Contests and Practicums

 Status: in process of making the system open source
+ If you are interested in using the system, send me an email.
+It may speed up making it available here.

 The system is based on Perl CGI scripts and assumes the Linux environment and file system.
 It does not use a database system, but instead